Based on your understanding, answer the following questions:

 Q5.
 What is strict liability principle?
 Give one example.

-- Strict liability applies to inherently dangerous activities.
+- Strict liability applies to inherently dangerous activities or things that are likely to cause harm if they escape.

 Q6.
 Some basic principles regarding strict liability were established in Ryland V Fletcher.
 Discuss these principles.

-- Escape: Liability arises when the dangerous substance escapes from the defendant's land and causes damage to the claimant's property.
+- Escape: Liability arises when that dangerous thing escapes from the defendant's land and causes damage to the claimant's property.

-- Liability: The defendant is strictly liable for the damage caused by the escape of the dangerous substance, irrespective of negligence or intent.
+- Strict liability: The defendant is held liable for the damage caused by the escape regardless of whether they were negligent in maintaining the dangerous thing.

 Q7.
 There are certain exceptions to strict liability which are not available in a case of absolute liability.
 List these exceptions.